skycoin/whitepapers/README.md

 Individual Bitcoin nodes suffers vulnability to attacker who controling the network router.
 Such an attack can inject reset packets and control who the node can connect to.
 Victims can be setup for a double spending attack and coins stolen by forking the blockchain of indivial node without needing to attack the Bitcoin network.
 As the price of Bitcoin rises, these attacks become more likely and profitable.

 Skycoin introduces a "consensus oracle" to protect banks and exchanges from targeted attacked on individual nodes.
 The Skycoin consensus oracle verifies an individual node is in sync with global network.
-The Skycoin consensus oracle uses a list of public keys of user chosen trusted nodes and verifies against the list.
-Discrepancy bresult in an alert prompting human action or safeguard measures such as suspending exchange withdrawls before funds can be stolen.
+The Skycoin consensus oracle takes a list of public keys of user chosen trusted nodes and verifies against the list.
+Discrepancy result in an alert prompting human action and safeguard measures such as suspending exchange withdrawls before funds can be stolen.

 Publicly Verifiable Trusted Computing with Communicating Distributed Deterministic State Machines: